-If your child has very minor muscle stiffness, early intervention can be as simple as daily stretching.
+If your child has very minor muscle stiffness, early intervention may be as simple as daily stretching.

-In contrast, children with more developed symptoms may need to use a combination of multiple management interventions like:
+In contrast, children with more complicated symptoms may need to use a combination of multiple management interventions like:

 - Physical therapy (to improve joint range of motion, strengthen underused muscles, and practice moving with correct form through functional exercise)

 - Orthotics (to promote proper musculoskeletal alignment and gently stretch spastic muscles)

 - Occupational therapy (to practice activities of daily living)

 - Speech therapy (to strengthen muscles around the mouth necessary for communication and feeding)

 Goals – Activity – Motor Enrichment (GAME)

 GAME is a home-based therapy intervention that promotes neuroplasticity through intensive, task-specific training.